based2/KB/network/ip_filter.md

 block from any to 94.156.79.77
 # https://threatfox.abuse.ch/browse/malware/elf.mirai/
 block from any to 94.156.79.107
-# https://red.flag.domains/posts/2024-04-18/ cartes-renouvellement[.fr] (registrar: EPAG Domainservices GmbH 2024-04-16 colissimo-expedition[.fr] (registrar: EPAG Domainservices GmbH 2024-04-16 laposte-livraison[.fr] (registrar: EPAG Domainservices GmbH
+# https://red.flag.domains/posts/ 2024-04-20/ amende-regularisation[.fr] (registrar: One.com A/S 2024-04-18/ cartes-renouvellement[.fr] (registrar: EPAG Domainservices GmbH 2024-04-16 colissimo-expedition[.fr] (registrar: EPAG Domainservices GmbH 2024-04-16 laposte-livraison[.fr] (registrar: EPAG Domainservices GmbH
 block from any to 94.156.79.138
 # Netherlands https://www.abuseipdb.com/check/
 block from any to 94.156.65.153